patrickA25/Comp_3006_Final_Project/README.md

-# Comp_3006_Final_Project
+# Final Project Proposa

-## Team Members
+## Group Members

-Patrick  and Zack
+*Patrick Ayers
+*Zackary Larson

-## Project OverView
+## Analysis Objective

-It sounds like we will be doing somthing with NASA data sets
+Using NASA API to bring in data, and show some creat graphs

+## Dataypes that will be utilized
+* Dataset 1 -> API
+* Dataset 2 -> flat file

+## Protenal packages we will explore